jlumijarvi/jlumijarvi.github.io/_posts/2018-03-04-jekyll-and-windows-subsystem-for-linux.md

 excerpt_separator: ""
 ```

-After that I was enable to write posts and deploy the site automatically in Github Pages just by creating a new repository named `<my_username>.github.io` and pushing the project into that repo.
+After that I was able to write posts without issues and deploy the site automatically in Github Pages just by creating a new repository named `<my_username>.github.io` and pushing the project into that repo.